fellowship/pyrite2/docs/sources/documentation.md

 ### Instantiation

-Sibyl class takes a single argument (a Pandas DataFrame) when initialized.
+Pyrite class takes a single argument (a Pandas DataFrame) when initialized.
 The returned object provides the necessary methods for anomaly scoring either a single instance or the entire dataset.

 - __init__(self, dataframe)
     - __Arguments__:
         - __dataframe__: Pandas Dataframe
-    - __Return__: Sibyl object over which we detect anomalies
+    - __Return__: Pyrite object over which we detect anomalies

 ### Anomaly Scoring
-Once the dataframe is loaded, Sibyl randomly samples rows from the dataframe.
+Once the dataframe is loaded, Pyrite randomly samples rows from the dataframe.
 The number of times sampled is controlled by: `sample_num` and number of instances picked in each sample is controlled by: `sample_size`.
-Sibyl can compute the anomaly score for each instance (via score_dataset), or for a single instance (via score_instance).
+Pyrite can compute the anomaly score for each instance (via score_dataset), or for a single instance (via score_instance).

 - __score_dataset__(sample_num, sample_size)
     - __Arguments__: